LTUC/amman-dotnet-401d2/Curriculum/Class10/Resources/STACKSQUEUES.md

 ### Peek O(1)
 When conducting a `Peek`, you will only be viewing the `Top` node of the stack.
 Traditionally, you always want to `Peek` before conducting a `Pop`.
-This will ensure that you do not recieve a `NullExceptionError` on your `Pop` action.
+This will ensure that you do not receive a `NullExceptionError` on your `Pop` action.

 Here is the C# code for a `Peek`